A Brief History of Gender Dysphoria

-The problem was, Tier 5 and 6 required that you had to be exclusively attracted to your own birth sex.
+The problem was that Tiers 5 and 6 required that you had to be exclusively attracted to your own birth sex.
 Transition had to be making you straight, not gay, and bisexuals were not allowed.
-You also had to be experiencing severe distress with your body and genitals, and already be living as your true gender without treatment.
-Many trans people got around these limitations through community coaching and performative presentations, but for many people (myself included) it was believed that if you did not fit all the criteria, then you were not trans enough to transition.
+You also had to be experiencing severe distress with your body and genitals and already be living as your true gender without treatment.
+Many trans people got around these limitations through community coaching and performative presentations, but for many people (myself included) it was believed that, if you did not fit all the criteria, you were not trans enough to transition.

 This is why trans presence across the world has suddenly exploded in the last decade.
 With easier access comes larger numbers, with larger numbers comes more visibility, with more visibility comes more awareness, and with more awareness comes more people accessing treatment.
 A study conducted in 2014 showed 0.6% of adults and 0.7% of youth in the United States identified as transgender, a study conducted in 2016 showed 1.8% of high school age students identified as transgender, and a survey conducted by GLAAD in 2017 showed a whopping 12% of respondents 18 to 34 did not identify as cisgender.

 Transgender people are coming out of the woodwork; we are everywhere.

 So What Is Gender Dysphoria?